KMaskell/Farewill_Task/README.md

 I used Ruby to complete this challenge because this is the primary language taught at Makers Academy the past few months, and therefore my current strength.
 If I had more time I'd love to tackle this challenge in JavaScript to hone my JS skills.
 Infact, I think I'll do this next to hone my JS and keep my Github green!

 I used string interpolation for clause 3.
 This felt like the best way to return the string with variable beneficiary and gift values.

+Returning multiple beneficiaries for a gift is where it started to get tricky for me, but I solved this using the brilliant .map method to iterate over the beneficiaries array of hashes.